 Acadia National Park is one of the lesser-known budget vacation destinations.
 The only national park in New England, Acadia National Park is excellent for families visiting the American Northeast.
 This Maine gem offers a diverse coastal and inland landscape, home to a variety of wildlife creatures.

-You can swim, canoe, hike, bike, and much more in the park.
-Known for its multitude of hikes, there are some for every age and level.
+You can swim, canoe, hike, bike, and more in the park.
+Known for its many hikes, there are some for every age and level.
 The Beehive hike is the most child-friendly!
 If the little ones are all tuckered out, make sure to take a drive through the scenic Park Loop Road.
 Other favorite activities include: playing at Sand Beach, hiking Cadillac Mountain, or taking a boat tour to Baker Island.

 The park has designed a scavenger hunt program designed to get your kids curious about the park and encourage them to explore the environment surrounding them.
 All you have to do is download your scavenger hunt sheet.